bisq-network/bisq/apitest/docs/api-beta-test-guide.md

 ### Withdrawal Transaction Fees

-If you have traded using the Bisq UI, you are probably aware of the default network bitcoin withdrawal transaction fee, and the custom withdrawal transaction fee user preference in the UI’s setting view.
+If you have traded using the Bisq UI, you are probably aware of the default network bitcoin withdrawal transaction fee and custom withdrawal transaction fee user preference in the UI’s setting view.
 The Api uses these same withdrawal transaction fee rates, and affords a third – as mentioned in the previous section -- withdrawal transaction fee option in the `sendbsq` and `sendbtc` commands.
 The `sendbsq` and `sendbtc` commands' `--tx-fee-rate=<sats/byte>` options override both the default network fee rate, and your custom transaction fee